tinymce/tinymce-docs/_includes/release-notes/new-features.md

 This feature has been enhanced by modifying the code to ensure the styles are correct and consistent.
 The **Styles** text field has been removed from the advanced table properties dialogs.
 The dialog configuration is now much less confronting and confusing for non-developers.

 "Border" input field in the table properties dialog is now called "Border width" for clarity.
-Refer the [Tables]({{site.baseurl}}/plugins/table/) documentation, for more information.
+Refer to the [Tables]({{site.baseurl}}/plugins/table/) documentation, for more information.
 Tables are enriched with the following new additions:

 * **Using CSS for styling** - TinyMCE 5.0 uses CSS more for styling.
 Thus few legacy and outdated data attributes that were being configured on tables, rows, and cells and no longer adhered to the industry best practices, were removed.
 HTML is now cleaner and shorter.